-One of the key questions relating to metagenomic samples is identifying all the Operational Taxonomic Units (OTU, e.g., species, genera) that are present in the mixture, while avoiding false positive calls.
+One of the key questions relating to metagenomic samples is identifying all the organisms that are present in the mixture, while avoiding false positive calls.
 We approach this question from the perspective of utilizing all the sequencing reads' mappings to, often multiple, reference genomes.

 Characterization and comparison of metagenomes

 We are exploring the use of RoDEO, our method for differential gene expression, for sample comparisons and OTU abundance comparisons.
-First results on this ongoing work is presented at the 13th International Conference on Computational Intelligence methods for Bioinformatics and Biostatistics .
+First results on this ongoing work were presented at the 13th International Conference on Computational Intelligence methods for Bioinformatics and Biostatistics (2016) .

 Sequencing the Food Supply Chain

-The Consortium for Sequencing the Food Supply Chain (SFSC), run by IBM Research and Mars, Inc., will examine the global food chain - from farms, transport, processing facilities and distribution channels to restaurants and grocery stories - and apply genomics and analytics techniques to mitigate food borne illness and other risks in food management.
+The Consortium for Sequencing the Food Supply Chain (SFSC), founded by IBM Research and Mars, Inc., examines the global food chain - from farms, transport, processing facilities and distribution channels to restaurants and grocery stories - and applies genomics and analytics techniques to mitigate food borne illness and other risks in food management.

 Our research on meta-omics is closely linked to the consortium efforts to understand and characterize microbiomes of food samples.
 For more information on the consortium, see Consortium for Sequencing the Food Supply Chain.

-Understanding False Positives in Mapping of Microbiome Sequence Data Using In-Silico Simulations, IAFP Annual Meeting, St. Louis, Missouri, Aug 2016.
+Understanding False Positives in Mapping of Microbiome Sequence Data Using In-Silico Simulations, talk by Niina Haiminen, IAFP Annual Meeting, St. Louis, Missouri, Aug 2016.

 Dimension reduction of metagenome data using RoDEO improves phenotype prediction, CIBB, Stirling, UK, Sept 2016.